jorgearma1982/ansible-my-macos-desktop/README.md

 ## Introduction

 I love GNU/Linux and I miss it when I had to use MacOS for work tasks.
-I wrote this guide so I can have arepetible procedure to setup my developer workspace.
+I wrote this guide so I can have repetible procedure to setup my developer workspace.

 ### Objetives

-The main objetive is to automatically execute the tasks in the post-setup process, personally I run this tasks every time after installing the operating system:
+The main objetive is to automatically execute the tasks in the post-setup process, personally I run this tasks every time after installing the operating system.

- * Install homebrew
- * Install git
- * Install cowsay
- * Install python
- * Install pip
+We are going to use ansible to deploy:

- * Install homebrew core packages
+ * homebrew core packages
- * Install homebrew cask packages
+ * homebrew cask packages
  * Install GNU CLI Utils
    * wget
    * curl